 - That in addition to 'local suppliers', reference is also made to 'local materials' within (7).
-This will not only support local businesses but will also ensure that materials do not use large amount of carbon through the transportation process. - That a reference to encouraging active travel (walking and cycling) through the design, layout and location of development by added to add strength to this issue. - Consideration should be given to encouraging buildings undergoing refurbishment, including historic buildings, to apply standards such as BREEAM and the Code for Sustainable Homes, where appropriate. - That opportunities to strengthen CS22 (iii) to encourage and facilitate more installation of decentralised energy networks is considered. - Supporting text for CS22 could outline not only the environmental benefits of reduced energy consumption but also the social and health benefits in terms of reducing fuel poverty and financial exclusion (however, this may be more appropriate within the Design Quality in New Development or Sustainability in Design and Construction Supplementary Planning Document).
+This will not only support local businesses but will also ensure that materials do not use large amount of carbon through the transportation process.
+Comment: No changes as it is the intention of part (d) of CS22 to ensure that resources are used in the most effective and sustainable way.
+To require developments to use "local materials" would be overly onerous and restrictive. - That a reference to encouraging active travel (walking and cycling) through the design, layout and location of development by added to add strength to this issue.
+Comment: No changes as sustainable transport is addressed by CS19 Design Quality and Accessibility in New Development. - Consideration should be given to encouraging buildings undergoing refurbishment, including historic buildings, to apply standards such as BREEAM and the Code for Sustainable Homes, where appropriate.
+Comment: No changes as there is currently no evidence base to support this type of requirement.
+There may be opportunities to introduce localised and/or building specific targets for the refurbishment of buildings where the opportunity and need is apparent and can be evidenced. - That opportunities to strengthen CS22 (iii) to encourage and facilitate more installation of decentralised energy networks is considered.
+Comment: This is noted and welcomed, but is covered in the aim of part 7 9 of CS22.

+Supporting text for CS22 could outline not only the environmental benefits of reduced energy consumption but also the social and health benefits in terms of reducing fuel poverty and financial exclusion (however, this may be more appropriate within the Design Quality in New Development or Sustainability in Design and Construction Supplementary Planning Document).
+Comment: This is noted and welcomed but these matters have been explored and are documented in the Local Plan evidence base.